 You have probably seen books around that promise to have your baby sleep through in no time, make them stop crying immediately or solve any other baby problem within minutes.
 Won’t work.
 At least not in the long run.

-Remember that your baby is person.
+Remember that your baby is a person.
 A person who hasn’t really learned to communicate well yet, and who is afraid of darkness or of being alone.
 A person Who’s little tummy doesn’t agree with the new formula or solid foods and who is extremely frustrated with not being able to control his hands, for example.

 Fair enough, there are a lot of good baby books out there.
 And depending on your parenting style, experience, and child, different books will suit you the best.

-Personally, I’ve bought and read many baby books; from the really great ones, to the ones that I just wished I had the energy to ask for a refund for.
+Personally, I’ve bought and read many baby books; from the really great ones to the ones that I just wished I had the energy to ask for a refund for.

 Below, I’ve listed my favorite baby book tips.
 Or at least some of them.
 I might just add more baby book tips over time.